MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

     > [!NOTE]
     >  The order of specification of base classes can affect the memory layout of the class.
 Do not make any programming decisions based on the order of base members in memory.

-When specifying the *base-list*, you cannot specify the same class name more than once.
-However, it is possible for a class to be an indirect base to a derived class more than once.
+When specifying the *base-list*, you can't specify the same class name more than once.
+However, it's possible for a class to be an indirect base to a derived class more than once.

 ## Virtual base classes